michaz/heart2017/haifa.md

 When using location data with MATSim, one can either

 - Build a population model from location data, construct initial demand from that, simulate (with counts as side input).

 - Or (this work): Build trip chains, simulate flows directly (with counts as side input), then impute behavior.

 - Agent oriented simulations are natural algorithm testbeds
+    - Start with a well-studied base case
     - Produce *synthetic* phone data
-    - Use algorithms for activity/trip/mode/occupancy detection
+    - Try algorithms for activity/trip/mode/occupancy detection
     - Compare to base case as ground truth

 note:
 Diagram only?

 ---

+### Thank you for listening

+And being here for the last session.

+michael.zilske@tu-berlin.de